Image CDN - Speed Up the Delivery of Your Most Important Asset

 Image optimization.
 Optimize and use responsive images (<image> and the srcset attribute).
 I’m almost always on a slow connection and the amount of time it takes images to load on most websites is just horrid… - Sara Soueidan

 Just how much of a website is made up of images?
 Well, according to HTTP Archive, as of June 1, 2019 the average desktop page is 1,896.8 KB and the average mobile page is 1,683.5 KB.

 Ways to Optimize Your Images

-There a lot of things you can do to optimize your images such as utilizing image compression tools, choosing better image file formats, using
+There are many ways that you can optimize your images, such as utilizing image processing services and image compression software, choosing better image formats, using

-sizes attributes allow you to serve different scaled images based on the size of the display.
-What this means is that mobile users can now be served smaller file sizes, which in turn speeds up the delivery of the content because the overall page weight is smaller.
+sizes attributes, allow you to serve different scaled images based on the size of the display.
+This means mobile users can now be served smaller file sizes, which in turn speeds up the delivery of the content because the overall page weight is smaller.
 Check out our in-depth post on how to use responsive images.

 How Can an Image CDN Help?

 While optimization of your images is great, it really only gets you part of the way there.
-If you are targeting more than just a local audience, then a CDN is by far the easiest way to see instant improvements on your image download speeds.
+If you are targeting more than just a local audience, then a CDN is by far the easiest way to get instant improvements on your image download speeds.
 Why?
 The main reason is because it decreases the latency to the user where they are located by serving your images from a POP physically closest to them.
 A while back we did a case study on website latency with and without a content delivery network and tested overall times.
-Now we want to narrow in just on how using a CDN affects your image’s total download time.
-And since more than half of a web page is made up of images, the term “Image CDN” is very applicable as that is what most of the bandwidth is being used for.
+Now we want to narrow in on how using a CDN affects the total download time of your images.
+Since more than half of a web page is made up of images, the term “Image CDN” is very applicable as that is what most of the bandwidth is being used for.